 World Bank Institute Governance Indicators:

-World Bank Institute Governance Indicators--This dataset covers 200 countries from 1996 onwards, biannually for 1996-2002 and annually afterwards.
+World Bank Institute Governance Indicators -- This dataset covers 200 countries from 1996 onwards, biannually for 1996-2002 and annually afterwards.
 The six governance indicators include government effectiveness, rule of law, and political stability.
-The data and rescaled data from their underlying sources are also available at http://info.worldbank.org/governance/wgi/index.aspx.
+The data and rescaled data from their underlying sources are also available at https://info.worldbank.org/governance/wgi/.
 Note that the sources the Bank relies on include rescaled data for some of the PRS Group's sub-components of political risk.

 Datastream (Emory Patrons Only):

-Datastream, which is available on public workstations in the Data Center, contains data for the Economist Intelligence Unit's "Overall Risk Rating" covering about 100 countries in both monthly and quarterly increments, generally starting in 2000.
+Datastream, which is available on public workstations in the Center for Digital Scholarship, contains data for the Economist Intelligence Unit's "Overall Risk Rating" covering about 100 countries in both monthly and quarterly increments, generally starting in 2000.